imregabor/lc-tcp-tools/README.md

   - `packet-dump.js`: node.js tool to capture TCP traffic from effects computer with timestamps
   - `data/capture-ppp.txt.gz`: direct timestamped capture of TCP traffic from the effects computer from https://www.youtube.com/watch?v=JbspWYbuxgE ("Pixel Peeker Polka - faster" by Kevin MacLeod)
+  - `data/ppp.pcapng.gz`: Wireshark capture of communication between the effects computer and TCP/EPP bridge during playback of above song ("Pixel Peeker Polka").
+Note that this capture created during a run different from above.
   - `data/capture-rfd.txt.gz`: direct timestamped capture of TCP traffic from the effects computer from https://www.youtube.com/watch?v=WV8AcJU-_yU ("RetroFuture Dirty" by Kevin MacLeod).
 Note that the song played multiple times.

 TODO